J.Lindeberg

 J.Lindeberg is a Swedish clothing company.
-Their range includes golf and ski clothing, polo shirts, training clothes, jackets, suits, and shirts.
+Their range includes tennis, golf and ski clothing, polo shirts, training clothes, jackets, suits, and shirts.

 History

 Founding

 Johan Lindeberg founded the J.Lindeberg brand in 1996.
 Lindeberg, who had been the marketing director of Diesel, resigned from his duties at the Italian denim brand to create his own brand.

-Lindeberg launched his brand, J.Lindeberg, during the summer of 1996 in Stockholm, and New York simultaneously.
+Lindeberg launched his brand, J.Lindeberg, during the summer of 1996 in Stockholm and New York City simultaneously.
 Lindeberg served as Creative Director, and assembled a small team of designers headed by Roland Hjort, who was recruited from the Swedish apparel brand H&M.

 21st Century Lifestyle

 The first design concept was called 21st Century Lifestyle, and the collection was showcased in New York during the Fashion Week Fall Winter 1997 Season, featuring men’s fashion and golf clothing.

 To further develop the golf concept, Lindeberg turned to PGA-tour golfer Jesper Parnevik.

 Critical acclaim

 In 1999, Swedish Elle presented J.Lindeberg with the "Designer of the Year" award.
 The following year (2000) J.Lindeberg received the "Guldknappen" (golden button) award as "Most Innovative Designer".
 Later in 2000, J.Lindeberg opened its first flagship store in central Stockholm.
 Several more concept stores followed shortly in New York City, Tokyo, Yokohama and Los Angeles.

-By 2002, J.Lindeberg's annual turnover had reached 219 million Swedish kronor, selling at 500 stores worldwide.
+By 2002, J.Lindeberg's annual turnover had reached 219 million Swedish kronor, selling in 500 stores worldwide.
 Lindeberg decided to feature his collections for the first time as a part of official New York Fashion Week Schedule in Bryant Park.
 J.Lindeberg has been worn on several official occasions by Bono from U2, Brad Pitt, Justin Timberlake, Ashton Kutcher, The Killers, and Jane's Addiction, among others.

 In mid-2002, Lindeberg and his wife Marcella, whom he met at Diesel, permanently relocated to London to set up a base for J.Lindeberg's international marketing operations and a UK showroom with the purpose of expanding the brand.
-Short thereafter, the first women's collection was revealed under the supervision of Marcella.
+Shortly thereafter, the first women's collection was revealed under the supervision of Marcella.
 Lindeberg also announced that J.Lindeberg would for the first time present a full denim concept for both men and women.

 After appearing at the Milano Moda Uomo Fashion week, work began on reconstructing J.Lindeberg's worldwide stores to also carry the women's collection.

-As work began on the women's collection Lindeberg revealed J.Lindeberg Future Sports.
+As work began on the women's collection, Lindeberg revealed J.Lindeberg Future Sports.
 J.Lindeberg Future Sports also carried a completely new store concept and the first store opened in central Stockholm.
-The season after its initiation the Future Sports Concept produced the first J.Lindeberg Ski Collection that was showcased together with the Fall/Winter 2005 season in Milan.
+The season after its initiation, the Future Sports Concept produced the first J.Lindeberg Ski Collection that was showcased together with the Fall/Winter 2005 season in Milan.
 The face of J.Lindeberg Ski became Swedish free skier Jon Olsson.

 The J.Lindeberg Ski collection was exhibited at ISPO-fair in Germany where it won the "Newcomer of the Year" award.
-More concept collections would appear the following years, including, swimwear, sunglasses and shoes.
+More concept collections appeared the following years, including, swimwear, sunglasses and shoes.